Home

 DeFi is growing because it offers global access to financial services, transparent markets and programmable financial infrastructure.
 Users can lend, borrow, trade and invest without relying entirely on banks or centralized intermediaries.

-The sector is also growing because new narratives are attracting liquidity, including stablecoins, tokenized real-world assets, BTCFi, decentralized derivatives, restaking and AI-driven automation.
+The sector is also growing because new narratives are attracting liquidity, including stablecoins, tokenized real-world assets, BTCFi, decentralized derivatives, restaking, tokenized stocks and AI-driven automation.

 In 2026, the strongest DeFi growth is increasingly linked to real usage: trading volume, lending demand, stablecoin liquidity, protocol revenue, institutional integrations and tokenized assets.